By Sagar S Aug. 05, 2019

 The next time you’re convinced you should go into work despite whatever flu you’re currently grappling with, just stop yourself.
 If your boss forces you to come in anyway, sneeze on them.
 And let the contamination begin!

-The first cough of the season is always the scariest.
+The first cough of the season, especially amid an outbreak, is always the scariest.
 Automatically your eyes peer over your computer screen to look for the culprit.
 After a quick scan of the room, you locate “patient zero”.
 They’re seated in a corner, more jacket than human, with the same expression elderly relatives make while trying to figure out how to post a picture on Facebook.

 “Do you want to go home,” you ask, briefly concerned for their health.
 “Sure,” they reply.
 “Just as soon as I’m done adding 33 slides to this PPT.”
 Another cough, this one more aggressive than the last.